newcontext-oss/pcap2stix/README.md

 ## Files

 ### pcap2stix.py
 Test tool for converting PCAP data to STIXv2 observables.
 Currently supports processing both live captures and files.
 This tool identifies all TCP and UDP packets, extracts source and destination addresses and ports along with the binary payload and creates a STIXv2 observable.
-This observable can then be submitted to Elasticsearch.
+This observable can then be submitted to Elasticsearch or output to STDOUT.

 ```
 Usage: pcap2stix.py -i <iface> [-cd]